Juvéderm Ultra XC: Cost, Uses & Benefits

-All of these are generally mild in most cases and should clear up within a week without any further intervention required.
+These are typically mild in nature and often clear up within a week without further intervention.

 While rare, allergic reactions to Juvéderm can happen and are sometimes serious in nature.
-It is advised you contact your doctor immediately if you experience any these symptoms:
+Medical attention may be required if a patient experiences any of the follwoing:

 - Hives forming around the treated area.

 - A rash in the treated area.